 Dr. Ashley Klein, Associate Veterinarian

-Dr. Klein is one of Heart + Paw's newest Associate Veterinarians who works out of both our Glen Mills and King of Prussia centers.
+Dr. Klein is one of Heart + Paw’s newest Associate Veterinarians who works out of both our Glen Mills and King of Prussia centers.
 Dr. Klein grew up in Clinton, NJ with her two brothers and Jack Russell Terrier, Sasha.
 After working at the Woodlands Wildlife Refuge in Pittstown for two years, it became clear that she wanted to be a veterinarian.
 She attended the University of Maryland, College Park with a major in Animal Sciences and then went on to obtain a degree in Veterinary Medicine from the University of Pennsylvania.
 Dr. Klein is passionate about internal medicine and dermatology.
 She strives to make sure owners can leave the hospital with a clear understanding of their pet’s health plan.
 Dr. Klein is Fear Free certified and uses techniques from her training to make each visit less stressful for both the pet parent and pet.
-She is looking forward to working with the Glen Mills and King of Prussia teams and ensuring a longer and healthier lives for pets.
+She is looking forward to working with the Glen Mills and King of Prussia teams and ensuring a longer and healthier life for pets.